incredibleiti/incredibleiti/README.md

 ## Hi there 👋 Welcome to my Profile.
 I’m a <b>Harvard Certified Organizational Leader, Engineering Manager/Software Architect, Engineering Leadership Mentor at SheCanCode, and founder of ByteTheNorm</b> with a passion for problem-solving—both in the real world and the coding world.
 I'm proficient in C++, C, Java, PHP, Python, and C#.
 How come?
-I began my career with C# (and still use it during hackathons), but for the past 7 years, I’ve been working primarily with C++.
+I began my career with C# (and still use it during hackathons), but for the past 7.5 years, I’ve been working with C++, C#, Java and Python.

 I regularly switch between domains and languages thanks to my curiosity, pattern recognition skills, and drive to solve complex problems.
 While this versatility sometimes confuses Applicant Tracking Systems, I’ve stayed committed to doing the kind of work I love.